FAQs

 What to do after receiving my wool cover?

-Nothing.
+Using.
 It's as simple as it sounds.
-Our covers contain enough natual lanolin which makes them waterproof from the very beginning.
+Our covers contain enough natural lanolin, which makes them waterproof from the very beginning.

 Simply unpack at put on the bum.

-If you prefer an initial wash, we recommend a mashine wash on gentle wool cycle with no detergent.
+If you prefer an initial wash, we recommend a machine wash on a gentle wool cycle with no detergent.

 Will it not wick through the cotton outer?